 - Cultural activities (debating, school plays, music ensemble, vocal ensemble).

 - A wide variety of outreach programmes (Interact, United Africa Society, Tutor Outreach Programme, Feedback, a branch of the Treatment Action Campaign, and The Environmental Association).

-- Several clubs and societies: Film Club; Science Club; Zionist society; Music Club (AMP); Pupils’ Animal Welfare Society, Photography Club.
+- Several clubs and societies: Film Club; Science Club; Zionist society; Music Club; Pupils’ Animal Welfare Society, Photography Club.

 The Inclusive Leadership Programme aims to deliver and develop the skills to be a leader to the pupils in each of the grades.
 With tremendous success, the result is a programme in which more than 100 pupils are occupying various leadership positions within the school, including grade representatives, captains of sports teams and class monitors.

 In addition, all pupils are exposed to this field of training and exciting development has included many participants in the President’s Leadership Award.

 We have a very active and vibrant Inter-house system, which is inclusive of all the students and teachers.
 These activities include: